davidn1998/svc-digit-recognition/README.md

-# svc-digit-recognition
+# Digit Recognition with SVC
-Using support vector machines to classify handwritten digits.
+In this project, I use support vector machines to classify handwritten digits.
+The handwritten digits dataset is imported from the mnist set.